 Nothing says fall or winter like soft vegan sugar cookies.
 These frosted cookies are perfect for a dreary afternoon in the warm kitchen, any time of year.
 They'll impress your guests, and limit the mess.

 Sugar cookies not your thing?
 Check out these chocolate chunk cookies or kitchen sink cookies.
 Want something else frosted?
-This carrot cake bread is divine.
+This carrot cake bread is divine or try these super simple vegan chickpea cookie dough balls.

 Jump to: